-- Hotel pick-up from Colombo, Kalutra or Bentota.
+- Hotel pick-up from Colombo, Kalutra, or Bentota

-- Entire ground Transportation as per the tour itinerary in an air-conditioned, luxury, private vehicle.
+- Entire ground transportation as per the tour itinerary in an air-conditioned, luxury, private vehicle

-- Guided walking tour of Galle fortress.
+- A guided walking tour of Galle fortress

-- Hikkaduwa beach.
+- Hikkaduwa beach

-- Highway toll.
+- Highway toll

-- All government taxes, insurance fee.
+- All government taxes and insurance fees

 Choose your payment method

-Book now & pay later
+Book now and pay later

 Reserve your tour now and pay when you meet us.
-Send us the duly filled tour booking form, we will arrange your tour and you can make the payment as you meet us on the first day of the trip.
+Send us the duly filled-out tour booking form, and we will arrange your tour.
+You can make the payment as soon as you meet us on the first day of the trip.

-- Not recommended for pregnant travelers.
+- It is not recommended for pregnant travellers.

-- Pickup and drop-off from more than 140+ hotels on the west coast.
+- Pickup and drop-off from more than 140+ hotels on the west coast

 Time : 4:00 am